AI Cost Estimator

 Cost Breakdown: Small Project

-For small projects, Claude Code is cheapest when used with Claude Sonnet — the lack of a subscription means you only pay for what you use.
-Copilot is close behind since API costs are included in the subscription.
+For small projects, Claude Code is cheapest when used with Claude Sonnet — the lack of a subscription means you only pay for what you use ($4.17 in API tokens).
+Copilot costs more per month ($19) but includes unlimited usage.
+Cursor sits in between at ~$21/month.

 Cost Breakdown: Medium Project

 Medium projects reveal the cost gap.
 Copilot stays flat at $19/month regardless of project size — but its limited autonomy means you'll do more manual work.
-Claude Code's API costs scale with usage but provide the most autonomous experience.
-Cursor offers a middle ground.
+Claude Code's API costs scale with usage ($76.71 for Sonnet) but provide the most autonomous experience.
+Cursor offers a middle ground at ~$54/month total.

 Cost Breakdown: Enterprise Project

 At enterprise scale, API costs dominate.
-Copilot's flat pricing is unmatched — but it can't autonomously handle complex multi-file refactors the way Claude Code can.
+Copilot's flat pricing is unmatched at $19/month — but it can't autonomously handle complex multi-file refactors the way Claude Code can.
+Claude Code consumes over 106M input tokens across 1,028 turns, costing $332.43 in Sonnet API fees alone.
 Many teams end up using Copilot for daily coding and Claude Code for complex tasks, getting the best of both worlds.

 The Budget Model Advantage

 All the numbers above assume Claude Sonnet 4.6 ($3/$15 per million tokens).
-But if you use budget models, the math changes dramatically:
+But if you switch to budget models with Claude Code (CLI mode), the math changes dramatically:

-Using DeepSeek V3.2 with Claude Code for a medium project costs just $4-13 in API tokens — cheaper than Copilot's $19 subscription.
+Using DeepSeek V3.2 with Claude Code for a medium project costs just $6.38 in API tokens — cheaper than Copilot's $19 subscription.
+Even at enterprise scale, DeepSeek V3.2 only costs $28.09, barely more than one month of Copilot.
 Budget models have improved dramatically in 2026 and handle most coding tasks competently, though they may require more iteration for complex logic.

 Beyond Price: Quality and Workflow